mozilla/cargo-vet/book/src/config.md

 for when traversing the subtree (audits can optionally [restrict their validity](audit-entries.md#targets) to a set of targets).

-Defaults to all platforms.
+For top-level crates, defaults to all platforms.

-#### `build-and-dev-targets`
+#### `dev-targets`

-Same as the above, but applied to build-dependencies and dev-dependencies.
+Same as the above, but applied to dev-dependencies.

-Defaults to the same value as `targets`.
+For top-level crates, defaults to all platforms.

-#### `dependency_criteria`
+#### `build-targets`

-Similar to the [equivalent field](audit-entries.md#dependency_criteria) in audit entries, specifies criteria that should be enforced for specific dependencies of this crate.
+Same as the above, but applied to build-dependencies.

+For top-level crates, defaults to all platforms.

 ### The `unaudited` Table